 Insulation Recommendations for Structures With Radiant Floor Heating

-Ultralight 3-in-1 insulation is the first insulation board designed for use with floor heating systems.
-Ultralight is always recommended for installations on a concrete slab or above a crawl space
+One insulation option is the Ultralight 4-in-1, the first insulation board designed specifically for floor heating systems.
+Ultralight is always recommended for installation on concrete or above a crawl space.

 How Much Does Radiant Floor Heating Cost?